GuiPimenta-Dev/lambda-forge-docs/docs/page2.md

 ### Store the token on AWS Secrets Manager

-Save this token in AWS Secrets Manager as `plain text` using the precise name **github-token**.
+Save this token in AWS Secrets Manager as `plain text` using the exact name **github-token**.
 This specific naming is vital as it corresponds to the default identifier that the CDK looks for within your AWS account.

 ### Push Your Code To Github